 and the intoduction videos can be found here or on youtube

 I'm currently working on getting my model from an OK look up to something good...

 Having worked in the architecture industry for around 3 years.
 I have found that many people struggle with being fast with AutoCAD and getting things done on time.

-One aspect of AutoCAD that i like to customize to hasten my drafting process is creating and modifying my shortcuts for command.
+One aspect of AutoCAD that i like to customize to hasten my drafting process is creating and modifying my shortcuts for different commands.
 As we know, there are specific commands that we use to draft.
 C for circle, Rec for rectangle and so forth.
 Typing in C is obviously faster than typing Circle and Rec faster than Rectangle.
-However, for commands that doesn't have these short command, we can change it.
+However, for commands that don't have these "shortcuts", we can add it to the existing command.

 A specific thing that i like to do is the command "aliasedit" which allows me to change the shortcut.
 For example, if i want to shorten the Rec command to "RR", i can type in alias edit, find the command and edit the shortcut.

 The thing that would allow me to achieve efficiency is to change all my core commands (the commands that...